lrvick/github-forged-sigs/README.md

-Design flaws like these demonstrates GitHub misunderstands the threat models and assumptions around commit signing and verification and overloaded the meaning of the green lock in the web interface breaking git and GPG compatibility in the process.
+Design flaws like these demonstrates GitHub misunderstands the threat models and assumptions around commit signing and verification and overloaded the meaning of the green "verified" in the web interface breaking git and GPG compatibility in the process.

 It also means "only allow signed commits" in settings is not actually enforced.